 This guide is intended for anyone who wants to install and use PowerCLI.
-This documentation is written for administrators and developers who are familiar with virtual machine technology and Windows PowerShell.
+This documentation is written for administrators and developers who are familiar with virtual machine technology and PowerShell.

-- Basic administrators can use cmdlets included in PowerCLI to manage their vSphere, VMware Site Recovery Manager, vSphere Automation SDK, vCloud Director, vSphere Update Manager, vRealize Operations Manager, VMware Horizon, NSX-T, VMware HCX, and VMware Cloud on AWS infrastructure from the command line. - Advanced administrators can develop PowerShell scripts that other administrators can reuse or integrate into other applications.
+- Basic administrators can use cmdlets included in PowerCLI to manage their vSphere, VMware Site Recovery Manager, vSphere Automation SDK, vSAN, VMware Cloud Director, vSphere Update Manager, vRealize Operations Manager, VMware Horizon, VMware NSX-T Data Center, VMware HCX, and VMware Cloud on AWS infrastructure from the command line. - Advanced administrators can develop PowerShell scripts that other administrators can reuse or integrate into other applications.